Conversations with Lanx Goh

 Personally, I think that academic qualifications are important as they open doors for jobs.
 I have come across some job descriptions that require high academic qualifications as a job criterion.
 Keeping that in mind, a lot of traditional companies practice that the better your results, the more doors it opens – it is a fact of life.
 However, I believe that it is actual relevant job experience that really distinguishes you from other candidates.
 There are many people without excellent academic qualifications but turn out to be extremely successful people.
 I have come across people who are intelligent with first class honours in their degrees from top universities but are unable to translate their academic qualifications to quality work performance or results at the end of the day.
 At the company, we work on complex products and are required to manage stakeholders, and that is where day-to-day working experience comes into play.
 It is ultimately your working experiences that make you a quality employee.

 In addition, I strongly advise fresh graduates to always be humble and grounded.
-It does not matter how prestigious the university you are from or how good your result , I believe that everyone gets to learn a lot from your colleagues even if they are lower than you in the company hierarchy or even less educated than you.
+It does not matter how prestigious the university you are from or how good your results are.
+I believe that everyone gets to learn a lot from their colleagues even if they are lower than you in the company hierarchy or even less educated than you.
 There is always so much to learn from the people around you in your workspace, especially the senior employees.
 They will always have a lot to share, not just about the company but life experiences as well.

 What motivates you to work and excel in the field of work you are in?